FiveTechSoft/mod_harbour/docs/index.md

 mod Harbour is an **extension module** for Apache that provides full support to **execute PRGs and HRBs files from the web**.

-If you are a Windows developer, you can build the web from your Windows 10 bash and then simply copy your PRGs to an Apache web server using the mod Harbour extension.
+If you are a Windows developer, you can build the web from your Windows 10 bash and then simply run your PRGs from an Apache web server using the mod Harbour extension.

 # Windows 10 bash support